Understanding Different Roles IRS Personnel Play in Your Case

 Examiner vs. Supervisor vs. IRS Agent

-Let’s compare two titles are the IRS:
+Let’s compare two job titles at the IRS:

 IRS Special Agent